Laboratory Animal Allergy (LAA) - OHS Information Sheet

 What is a Laboratory Animal Allergy (LAA)?

 An allergy is an exaggerated reaction by the body's immune system, most frequently to proteins.
-In the case of a laboratory animal allergy, the proteins most commonly associated with allergic reactions are found in animal's urine, salivia, and dander.
+In the case of a laboratory animal allergy, the proteins most commonly associated with allergic reactions are present in animal urine, saliva, and dander.

 Symptoms of LAA may include:

 Anyone who has regular contact with laboratory animals has the potential to develop allergies to them.
-Although those workers who have had a personal history of asthma, seasonal allergies, and dermatitis are at increased risk, individuals with no prior history of allergies and only brief work exposures can also develop allergic reactions to laboratory animals.
-Most workers who develop allergic reactions to laboratory animals will do so within one to two years of working with them.
+Although workers who have a history of asthma, seasonal allergies and dermatitis are at increased risk, individuals with no prior history of allergies and only brief exposures at work can also develop allergic reactions to laboratory animals.
+Most workers who develop allergic reactions to laboratory animals will do so within one to two years of starting to work with them.

 Important considerations to note:

 - Continued exposure may increase the severity of symptoms.

 - Infrequently, sensitisation may occur and this can pose a significant health risk.